 Ankle arthrocentesis like other joint aspirations could be diagnostic or therapeutic.
 A good knowledge of ankle joint helps to perform the arthrocentesis more efficiently and safely.

 Relevant Anatomy of Ankle Joint

-The ankle joint is a hinged synovial joint formed by talar bone, tibia and fibula.
-Plantar flexion and dorsiflexion are main movements of the ankle joint.
+The ankle joint is a hinged synovial joint formed by talar bone, tibia, and fibula.
+Plantar flexion and dorsiflexion are the main movements of the ankle joint.

 Indications of Ankle Arthrocentesis

 - Acute monoarticular [that affects a single joint] arthritis

 - To relieve a large painful effusion.

 - Repeated arthrocentesis for septic arthritis in carefully selected patients as a means of decreasing bacterial load

 - Overlying skin lesions (eg, dermatitis or psoriasis)

 - Bleeding disorders